juneDebugs/BotWorkshop/4. Create a QnA Bot with Azure Bot Service/README.md

 ![bot5](https://github.com/jCho23/BotWorkshop/blob/master/Resouces/Images/bot5.png)

 2. Get your knowledge base ID, host url, and the endpoint key from the settings tab of your knowledge base in [qnamaker.ai](https://qnamaker.ai).
+* Log in to QnA Maker
+* Go to your knowledge base
+* Click on the Settings tab
+* Publish your knowledge base, if not already done so